rackerlabs/docs-developer-blog/_posts/2019-02-20-recover-passwords-for-network-devices.md

 <ol start=4>
    <li>To reload the appliance, execute the following command, which loads the
-   default configuration instead of the startup configuration and has a blank enable mode password as shown in the following image:</li>
+   default configuration instead of the startup configuration and has a blank enable-mode password as shown in the following image:</li>
 </ol>

        Rommon #1> boot